 Bulldogs also suffer from back problems, hip problems, whelping problems and more.

 All as a result of their body structure.

 On top of all that, like most other breeds, there are a range of inherited disorders to consider.

 Let’s start by looking at the dog’s breathing.

 The key issue with this particular dog’s face is that we humans have created a dog with a very shortened skull.

-But that all the other ‘tissue’, the skin on the face, the palate, the teeth, the tongue, the lining of the mouth etc, in many brachycephalic dogs, is still much the same as it would be for a dog with normal facial bones.
+But that all the other ‘tissue’ is still much the same as it would be for a dog with normal facial bones.